-In 2013, Skiekz expanded operations into the United States of America with a first presence in Aspen.
-Adler sensed a great business opportunity in the expansion since he was convinced that European fashion products were highly regarded in the United States.
+In 2013, Skiekz expanded operations into the United States of America, with a first location in Aspen.
+Adler sensed a great business opportunity in the expansion, since he was convinced that European fashion products were highly regarded in the United States.
 The strategy of the company would remain the same.
-Adler and his team would design the products; Skiekz would manufacture the ski wear products locally and sell the merchandize through upscale high fashion retail outlets in the region.
-A well-established fashion retailer that Skiekz was interested in doing business with was SkiRetail.
-It was the norm at Skiekz that the manufacturer would ship products only in batches of 1000 units.
+Adler and his team would design the products; Skiekz would manufacture the ski wear products locally and sell the merchandize through upscale high-fashion retail outlets in the region.
+Skiekz was interested in doing business with a well-established fashion retailer called SkiRetail.
+It was the norm at Skiekz that the manufacturer would ship products only in batches of 1,000 units.
 Aspen would be no exception.

 11:00 A.M., Skiekz Office, Aspen

-John Bergard walked back into his office from the just concluded meeting with the marketing team.
-Bergard had asked for specific inputs from the marketing team about forecasts for jackets as his meeting on Friday was to be centered on the finalization of the strategy for jackets with SkiRetail.
-Subsequent meetings in the following week were scheduled for a discussion on other Skiekz’s products.
+John Bergard walked back into his office from the just-concluded meeting with the marketing team.
+Bergard had asked for specific inputs from the marketing team about forecasts for jackets, as his meeting on Friday was to be centred on the finalization of the strategy for jackets with SkiRetail.
+Subsequent meetings in the following week were scheduled for a discussion of other Skiekz products.

 Bergard reviewed all the information he had thus far.
-Paul Archer, the head of marketing had told him that the expected price at which Skiekz could sell to SkiRetail was $200.
-Archer had also provided him with market intelligence reports containing the historical demand for high fashion ski jackets at SkiRetail.
-Please refer Appendix 2.
+Paul Archer, the head of marketing, had told him that the expected price at which Skiekz could sell to SkiRetail was $200.
+Archer had also provided him with market intelligence reports containing the historical demand for high-fashion ski jackets at SkiRetail (see Appendix 2).
 He had told Bergard that he expected the retailer to sell the jackets for $250 apiece.
 Bergard had learned from the production team that it would cost Skiekz $140 to produce one unit of the jacket.
-Additionally the company would have a fixed cost of $70,000 to cater to the production for the upcoming season.
+Additionally, the company would have a fixed cost of $70,000 to cater to the production for the upcoming season.

-Bergard knew that it is difficult to predict demand for high fashion goods.
+Bergard knew that it is difficult to predict demand for high-fashion goods.
 “People either like the design that season or they don’t.
-It’s as simple as that.” he thought.
-He knew that SkiRetail did not want to get stuck with too much of unsold inventory.
+It’s as simple as that,” he thought.
+He knew that SkiRetail did not want to get stuck with too much unsold inventory.
 SkiRetail would have to sell all the jackets not sold within the season to discount retailers for $60 apiece.
 SkiRetail had seemed optimistic about the new designs when they had been shown the prototypes and Bergard knew that the retailer would not want to lose out on sales opportunities by placing an order for too small a quantity either.
-But how would he coax them to buy more?
+But how could he coax them to buy more?
 Bergard heard himself say aloud, “First, I’ll need to figure out what SkiRetail would consider as the optimal quantity, given what I know.”

-Bergard had learned from his experience and his classes in supply chain that often there is a lot of unclaimed value left behind in the supply chain when entities within the supply chain tend to optimize their own individual profits.
-“I need to calculate the maximum profits that could be drawn from the supply chain and the best way to calculate this is by considering the supply chain as one vertically integrated unit.
-This way, I will be able to find the global optimum profit levels for the entire supply chain.”
-He recollected a lecture from one of his classes.
-“The global optimum profit levels are much higher than the aggregate sum of profits when individual entities in the supply chain tend to maximize their individual profits.”
+Bergard had learned from his experience and his supply chain classes that, often, there is a lot of unclaimed value left behind in the supply chain when entities within the supply chain tend to optimize their own individual profits.
+“I need to calculate the maximum profits that could be drawn from the supply chain, and the best way to calculate this is by considering the supply chain as one vertically integrated unit.
+That way, I will be able to find the global optimum profit levels for the entire supply chain.”
+He recollected a lecture from one of his classes: “The global optimum profit levels are much higher than the aggregate sum of profits when individual entities in the supply chain tend to maximize their individual profits.”